 #1 Plan Your Menu Early

 Plan your menu in advance.
-Keep it simple, stick with the classics and recipes you are comfortable making.
+Keep it simple, stick with the classics and the recipes you feel comfortable making.
 Select appetizers, sides, and desserts that can be made a few days in advance.
 This will leave you with less to do on Thanksgiving Day.

 #2 Have a Plan and Stay Organized